Depression_in_the_Elderly/

 • Low energy and motivation – moving slowly and neglecting personal hygiene and appearance.

-• Conducting household tasks – getting dressed, cooking, and cleaning is just too much effort.
+• Difficulty conducting household tasks – getting dressed, cooking, and cleaning is just too much effort.

 • Sleep disturbances and feeling tired all the time – especially waking up too early in the morning.